 Fibromyalgia is one of the most common rheumatologic conditions and is difficult to diagnose.
 The exact cause is unknown but it's thought to be related to abnormal levels of certain chemicals in the brain and changes in the way the central nervous system (brain, spinal cord and nerves) processes pain messages carried around the body.

 Fibromyalgia can be triggered by a life event, such as a severe injury, a traumatic break-up or loss of a loved one.
 It tends to develop later in life but some sufferers notice symptoms as young as 30 years of age or younger.
 As there is no specific test to determine whether you have it, negative blood tests for other conditions with similar symptoms, will then usually result in an FM diagnosis.

-It is very difficult to treat and sufferers often feel that nothing works, despite being recommended to take painkillers, increase their exercise levels, eat healthily, lessen stress and anxiety levels and perhaps have counselling or CBT, so, they then turn to Reiki.
+It is very difficult to treat and sufferers often feel that nothing works, despite being recommended to take painkillers, increase their exercise levels, eat healthily, lessen stress and anxiety levels and perhaps have counselling or CBT.
+So, many people turn to Reiki.

 What is Reiki?

-The benefits of Reiki for an FM sufferer are:
+The benefits of Reiki for a fibromyalgia sufferer are:

 - It is non-invasive and “hands-off” so no pressure on afflicted areas.

 - Regular Reiki will re-balance irregular sleeping patterns.

 - Relieves stress and anxiety.

 - Encourages better circulation and elimination of toxins.